-Since 2010, we have generated significant earnings outside of the U.S. and through September 2014, we repatriated a substantial portion of foreign earnings in excess of local working capital requirements and other forecast needs to the U.S. The repatriation of the foreign earnings did not result in incremental U.S. taxes because we were able to utilize excess foreign tax credits generated by our Australian operations to offset any incremental U.S. tax burden.
-During 2014, we utilized most of the excess foreign tax credits currently available to us and, as a result, we expect future repatriations of foreign earnings will be subject to incremental U.S. tax.
-We now intend to indefinitely reinvest future foreign earnings in our non-U.S. operations unless circumstances change.
-To the extent we need to support our corporate cash needs in the U.S., beyond the generation of cash domestically, we may utilize our revolving bank loan facility or seek other debt financing.
+Since 2010, we have generated significant earnings outside of the U.S. and through September 2014, we repatriated a substantial portion of foreign earnings in excess of local working capital requirements and other forecast needs to the U.S. The repatriation of the foreign earnings during that period did not result in incremental U.S. taxes because we were able to utilize excess foreign tax credits generated by our Australian operations to offset any incremental U.S. tax burden.
+During 2014, we utilized most of the excess foreign tax credits available to us and, as a result, if we were to repatriate foreign earnings in 2015 or in future periods we would be subject to incremental U.S. tax.
+As of September 30, 2015, we have not repatriated any foreign earnings and it is our intention to indefinitely reinvest future foreign earnings in our non-U.S. operations unless circumstances change.
+To the extent we need to support our corporate cash needs in the U.S. beyond the generation of cash domestically, we may utilize our revolving bank loan facility or seek other debt financing.
 In the event we are unable to meet our U.S. cash needs with cash generated domestically, or through borrowings, we could incur additional U.S. tax on amounts repatriated for the difference between the U.S. tax rate of 35% and the rate of tax paid in the foreign jurisdictions.
 Historically, we have generated a substantial portion of our foreign earnings in the U.K., Germany and Australia, which are currently subject to tax rates of approximately 20%, 32% and 30%, respectively.

 Since our exit from the merchant banking business in 2010, we have monetized substantially all of our principal investments in previously sponsored merchant banking funds and used the net proceeds principally to make open market share repurchases and to reduce borrowings outstanding on the revolving bank loan facility.
-At June 30, 2015, our remaining investments in previously sponsored and other merchant banking funds were valued at \$3.3 million.
+At September 30, 2015, our remaining investments in previously sponsored and other merchant banking funds were valued at \$3.5 million.
 Because merchant banking funds typically invest in privately held companies, the ability of the merchant banking funds to sell or dispose of the securities they own depends on a number of factors beyond the control of the funds, including general economic and sector conditions, stock market conditions, commodity prices, and the availability of financing to potential buyers of such securities, among other issues.
 As a result, we consider our investments in the merchant banking funds illiquid for the short term.
-At June 30, 2015, we do not have any remaining commitments to fund capital calls for principal investments.
+At September 30, 2015, we do not have any remaining commitments to fund capital calls for principal investments.